odeum/odeum-help/docs/specifications.md

 # ODEUM Help

 * Global Help Index for all connected apps
-* Should long term have its own ticketing system (issue tracker)
+* Should long term have its own ticketing system (issue tracker) (Future)
-* Ability to integrate with Slack through ODEUM Slack Service
+* Ability to integrate with Slack through ODEUM Slack Service (Future)

 ## ODEUM Help
 ODEUM Code will require a help client and a help server.
 The help server service will be integrated through a client React Wrapper component in ODEUM Code (Web App framework) and later in ODEUM Code Native (Mobile App framework).

+## ODEUM Help Server
+ODEUM Code Apps has a demand for a service (server) that can be integrated in our open source ODEUM Code App framework.
+This server is a service that exhibits help texts and help content for Web Apps who has joined the service.
+A context sensitive help service.

 The server is a service (API) that exhibits and offer inline help and content for ODEUM Code Web Apps connected to this service.
 A context sensitive help displayed through a pop-up overlay by activating the "Help" button in the lower right corner of the footer in an  ODEUM Code Web App.